 Water Heater sizing is an essential replacement factor.

 The water supply cause all water heaters to be under pressure, and as water is heated, it grows creating even more pressure.
 When contemplating replacing a water heater, it’s typically better to go with a sizable 50 gallon tank, rather than a 30 or 40 gallon tank, as long as the location will accept the larger size.
-The 50 gallon tank will also give you more hot water capacity.
+The 50 gallon tank will also supply you more hot water capacity.